Everything you need to know about 5G mobile and internet plans in Australia.

 Telstra, Optus, Vodafone, Numobile and Southern Phone all offer a selection of 5G smartphones; from Apple's 5G iPhone, to Google's own sixth-generation handset, consumers spoiled for choice.

 If you are thinking of upgrading to a 5G smartphone, it comes with the proviso that you might not fully reap the benefits of 5G for some time still.
 If you're the type that hangs on to their handset for three to four years, there's nothing wrong with future-proofing your smartphone now.
 Here's a small selection of the most popular 5G smartphones available in Australia.

 5G postpaid mobile plans

-If you're looking for a 5G mobile plan, they're currently most common in the postpaid space.
-In addition to Telstra, Optus, and Vodafone, a whole host of MVNOs including Aussie Broadband, Belong, Woolworths Mobile, numobile, and MATE now have 5G plans.
+If you're looking for a 5G mobile plan, the most popular choices tend to be postpaid.
+In addition to Telstra, Optus, and Vodafone, a whole host of MVNOs including Aussie Broadband, Belong, Woolworths Mobile, numobile, and MATE now offer 5G mobile plans.